Spotlight on Fife and Clackmannashire

 19th March 2026

-We’re delighted to share the next area of focus for our Spotlight project.
+We are excited to announce the new area of focus for our Spotlight project, 2026-29.

-We are now recruiting for a Spotlight Coordinator to support this iteration of the project.
-Learn more and apply (deadline: 30 March 2026).
+We are now recruiting for a Spotlight Coordinator to support this iteration of the project (based at Adam Smith Theatre, Kirkcaldy)

 Spotlight 2023-26